caloocan city anniversary celebration

 Visitors can opt for taxis, ride-sharing services, or public buses from the airport to reach Caloocan City.
 Additionally, the city is well-connected via an extensive network of jeepneys, tricycles, and buses, providing convenient and affordable transportation within the city and to nearby attractions.

-See also Major Festivals in Pampanga Philippines
+See also Catandungan Festival Philippines

 When in Caloocan City, travellers can explore local attractions such as the Sangandaan Shrine, the historical Bonifacio Monument, and the iconic Caloocan City Hall.
 These landmarks offer insights into the city’s rich history and cultural heritage.